Magic: The Gathering video games: Magic: The Gathering Arena

-Magic: The Gathering Arena is a free to play version of MtG, streamlined for quick online play and to be easily used for live streaming.
+Magic: The Gathering Arena is a free-to-play version of MtG, streamlined for quick online play and to be easily used for live streaming.
 It initially supported Constructed Deck play (using cards earned from boosters by winning games or through microtransactions) and Draft play.
 It was developed by Wizards' in-house studio, Magic Digital Studio.
 Arena is aimed to stay concurrent with the physical card game, with plans to release new expansions on the same day they are released physically.

-The game was extended to be also supported on MacOS June 2020.

 Magic: Legends

-Magic: Legends is a free-to-play action role-playing game that was under development by Cryptic Studios and Perfect World Entertainment, but has since been canceled as of June 2021.
+Magic: Legends was a free-to-play action role-playing game that was under development by Cryptic Studios and Perfect World Entertainment, but was canceled in June 2021.
 The game was previously billed as a massively multiplayer online role-playing game (MMORPG).
 Instead, as an action role-playing game, players control a Planeswalker using abilities that are drawn randomly from an arsenal based on Magic cards, with players able to gain access to new cards through completing quests or through microtransactions.
 The game launched an open beta preview version for Microsoft Windows in March 2021.
 While formal releases on Windows, PlayStation 4, and Xbox One were planned later in 2021, this did not come to fruition after negative feedback on the open beta, and the game was canceled.
-It is expected to become unavailable to players in October 2021 when the servers are closed.
+It became unavailable to players in October 2021 when the servers were closed.

-Independent, freeware, and free and open source implementations

-Various independent programmers have made software associated with Magic: The Gathering, albeit often without the approval of Wizards of the Coast.
-An early attempt was Apprentice, which was designed to emulate real-world play over the Internet.
-It allowed players to connect to each other and play, but all the rules-enforcement was done "by hand," just as in the real world.
-DragonStar Studios got Wizards of the Coast's permission for the product, and it had no copyrighted art in it.
-Later, Magic Workstation was released; it is similar to Apprentice, but adds more graphical support.

-Seeing Apprentice's success, some developers went on to implement rules enforcement as part of the game engine.
-Examples of this second generation of third-party MtG software include XMage, and Card Forge.
-Both are free and open source, though neither are endorsed by Wizards of the Coast, and mentioning them on their official forums is a violation of the Terms of Use.
+Untitled Commander format game

+Hasbro announced in 2024 plans to develop a separate game around the Commander format, which allows for two or more players to compete with less restricted decks.